cschulzsuper/multitenancy-monolith/README.md

   * /56 Added `confirm` endpoint, logic and related tests to unmark `ticker-bookmark`.
 Changed event handler project name from `Events` to `Subscriptions`. https://github.com/cschulzsuper/multitenancy-monolith/commit/7bafe4651a8e8ff8eff73fa8c8e140d1b61278ce

 ## Background Jobs
   * /57 First draft of a very simple background job component, that exeutes jobs sequentially in a `HostedService`.
-For now, only simple logging heartbeat is implemented.
+For now, only simple logging heartbeat is implemented. https://github.com/cschulzsuper/multitenancy-monolith/commit/0c127587c5b1227f5dde1930f8618bb9d4c54fe7
+  * /58 An HTTP PUT endpoint allows to change the schedule of a background job.
+Additionally, a changes were necessary to fix the swagger client and the authentication.

 # Backlog